-The "go-shop" art form has now even risen to a level where there has to be a debate over how other deal protections interrelate with the "go-shop" - for example: should the bidder have a "match right" in a deal stimulated by the "go-shop", or does that chill the bidding too much (some "go-shop" deals have eliminated the match right or only allowed it to spring into existence after the "go-shop" period)?
+The "go-shop" art form has now even risen to a level where there has to be a debate over how other deal protections interrelate with the "go-shop" - for example: should the bidder have a "match right" in a deal stimulated by the "go-shop"; or does that chill the bidding too much (some "go-shop" deals have eliminated the match right or only allowed it to spring into existence after the "go-shop" period)?
 As discussed further below, should there be a two-tiered break-up fee?
 Should there be stapled financing made available during the "go-shop" period to induce buyers to show up?

-merger partner.
-One recent empirical analysis of go-shop provisions finds significant post-signing competition in "go-shop" deals that are not MBO's, but no post-signing competition in "go-shop" deals that are MBO's.20
+provisions should be promoted - critics would argue that the time to solicit is before the definitive is signed embedding break-up fees and aligning management with the original merger partner.
+One recent empirical analysis of go-shop provisions finds significant post-signing competition in "go-shop" deals that are not MBO's, but no post-signing competition in "go-shop" deals that are MBO's.

 EGL's willingness to rely on Deutsche Bank's (its financial advisor) pre-signing market check to forego a "go-shop" in its merger agreement with the consortium of Centerbridge Partners, L.P., Woodbridge Co.
-Ltd's and EGL's CEO James Crane did not go unnoticed by ISS.
-In ISS's commentary on the transaction, ISS noted that although it had "skepticism with respect to the efficacy of go-shops, it's curious that the board did not negotiate one here considering their current prevalence."
+Ltd's and EGL's CEO James Crane did not go unnoticed by ISS (now RiskMetrics Group).
+RMG's commentary on the transaction, ISS noted that although it had "skepticism with respect to the efficacy of go-shops, it's curious that the board did not negotiate one here considering their current prevalence."
 ISS did not focus on the fact that EGL was in essence already in play following Crane's bid earlier in 2007 with General Atlantic that failed when General Atlantic dropped out of the process.
-The background section of the proxy statement also revealed that the Crane group did at one point in the negotiations offer a go-shop subject to EGL agreeing to cut the pre-signing market check it was conducting short.
-Although the special committee did not take the Crane group up on that offer, it would ultimately agree to cut the presigning market check short following a bump in price from the Crane group to \$38 per share and a face to face meeting where Centerbridge communicated that it would publicly pull its support of the Crane group offer if the proposal was not accepted.
+The background section of the proxy statement also revealed that the Crane group did at one point in the negotiations offer a goshop subject to EGL agreeing to cut the pre-signing market check it was conducting short.
+Although the special committee did not take the Crane group up on that offer, it would ultimately agree to cut the pre-signing market check short following a bump in price from the Crane group to \$38 per share and a face to face meeting where Centerbridge communicated that it would publicly pull its support of the Crane group offer if the proposal was not accepted.
 At the special committee's request, the Crane group did lower its ask with respect to the break-up fee from \$48 million to \$30 million (approximately 2% of the equity value).
 EGL announced the sale to the Crane group at \$38 per share on March 19th.